chrisfinlay/covid19/README.md

 # covid19
-A collection of scripts to collect covid19 data and some statistical models
+An evolving set of Bayesian Hierarchical models being used to model the spread of COVID-19 and its potentially dependent factors.
+There is an accompanying collection of scripts to collect covid19 and other related data.